GOVTNZ/print-ready/README.md

 ```

 ## PrintReady '-base' files
-The 'base' files serve as the foundation for creating print-ready pages.
-The `printready-base.css` file includes well-commented styles designed to ensure reliable printing while following best practices.
-The `printready-base.js` file provides modular functions that can be imported and used to generate print-specific content for your web pages.
+The 'base' files serve as the foundation for creating print-ready pages;

+* The `printready-base.css` file includes well-commented styles designed to ensure reliable printing while following best practices.

+* The `printready-base.js` file provides modular functions that can be imported and used to generate print-specific content for your web pages.

-Include the example CSS and JavaScript files (`printready-base.css` and `printready-base.js`) from the `/src` folder into your own project
+Copy the files `printready-base.css` and `printready-base.js` from the `/src` folder into your project's file structure.

 ### Include printready-base.css as a Print Stylesheet
-1. Include the print-ready base files from the `src` folder into your websites file structure.
+The `media="print"` attribute ensures that this stylesheet is applied only when the page is printed.
+You can combine the `base` and site `CSS` files into a single file — for example, as part of a build step.
+The name of the file is entirely up to you.

-2. Add the following \<link> tag in the \<head> of your HTML file:
+1. Add the following \<link> tag in the \<head> of your HTML file:

 ```html
 <link rel="stylesheet" href="/path/to/printready-base.css" media="print">
 ```
-**Note:**
-- The `media="print"` attribute ensures this stylesheet is only applied when the page is printed.
-- You can combine the `base` and `site` CSS files together into one file, for example as part of a build step.

 ### Include printready-base.js as a JavaScript Module
 1. To load the PrintReady base JavaScript file from the `src` folder into your websites file structure.